rabindranath-mishra/GameBoyZero/README.md

 ## 1. 3D Printed Case

-I have provided the CAD and STL files (/3D Model) , one can 3d print at home or order a printed case from any 3d print vendor.
+I have designed and provided the CAD and STL files (/3D Model) , one can 3d print at home or order a printed case from any 3d print vendor.

 ## 2. Installing Retropie on the Raspberry Pi Zero 2 W